microsoft/vscode-eslint/README.md

   The old `eslint.autoFixOnSave` setting is now deprecated and can safely be removed.
 Please also note that if you use ESLint as your default formatter you should turn off `editor.formatOnSave` when you have turned on `editor.codeActionsOnSave`.
 Otherwise you file gets fixed twice which in unnecessary.
 - `eslint.problems.shortenToSingleLine`: (@since 2.3.0) - Shortens the text spans of underlined problems to their first related line.
 - `eslint.experimental.useFlatConfig`: (@since 2.3.0) - Enables support of experimental Flat Config (aka eslint.config.js, supported by ESLint version 8.21 or later)
+- `eslint.timeBudget.onValidation` (@since 2.3.5) - controls the time budget that can be used for validation before a warning or an error is shown.
+- `eslint.timeBudget.onFixes` (@since 2.3.5) - controls the time budget that can be used to compute fixes before a warning or an error is shown.

 ## Settings Migration